elyra-ai/canvas/docs/pages/04-common-properties.md

 - propertiesConfig `object`:
     - containerType `string`: type of container to display the properties, can be "Modal", "Tearsheet", or "Custom".  default: `"Custom"`
     - rightFlyout `boolean`: If set to true, groups will be displayed as an accordion.
 If false, groups are displayed as tabs. default: `false`
-    - applyOnBlur `boolean`: calls applyPropertyChanges when focus leave common-properties.  default: `false`
+    - applyOnBlur `boolean`: calls applyPropertyChanges when focus leave Common Properties.  default: `false`
     - disableSaveOnRequiredErrors `boolean`: Disable the properties editor "save" button if there are required errors
     - enableResize `boolean`: adds a button that allows the right-side fly-out editor to expand/collapse between small and medium sizes. default: `true`
     - conditionReturnValueHandling `string`: used to determine how hidden or disabled control values are returned in applyPropertyChanges callback.
 Current options are "value" or "null".  default: `"value"`